PeterBengtson/Ooloi-docs/ADRs/0024-gRPC-Concurrency-and-Flow-Control-Architecture.md

 ### **Explicit App-Controlled Connection Pattern**

-Ooloi clients use a **two-phase connection architecture** where component initialization creates client infrastructure but applications control when network connections are actually established:
+Ooloi clients use a **five-phase connection lifecycle** where component initialization creates client infrastructure but applications control when network connections are actually established, followed by comprehensive event notifications for client coordination:

 ```
 Client Connection Lifecycle